NEW: Irish Daily Star is conducting investigation before deciding whether to shut down

 The royals have also filed a criminal complaint in France

-A French magazine has been fined for publishing topless photographs of Britain’s likely future queen, Catherine, Duchess of Cambridge, and ordered not to distribute the magazine in print or online, a French court ruled Tuesday.
+Closer was fined Tuesday for publishing the topless photographs, and ordered not to distribute the magazine in print or online.

 The court ordered Closer magazine to hand over the original photos to the royal family within 24 hours of the ruling and to pay them 2,000 euros (about $2,600).